Sculling and Rowing in the Community

 John has been Chairman since the founding of the Club in 1998.
 He has a history in rowing back to St Ewards School and then at Wallingford R.C

 Tom is co-founder of the Club with experience dating back to his early years rowing in London.
-He is responsible for maintaining the rowing machines.

 Andrew is a solicitor and is Company Secretary. he also has a long background in rowing and is a current member of Wallingford Rowing Club.